-Where LEP persons desire, they will be permitted to use, at their own expense, an interpreter of their own choosing, in place of or as a supplement to the free language services offered by the PHA.
+Where LEP persons desire, they will be permitted to use, at their own expense, an interpreter of their own choosing, in place of or as a supplement to the free language services offered by the HACB.
+The HACB, at its discretion, may choose to use the language services even when LEP persons desire to use an interpreter of their choosing.
 The interpreter may be a family member or friend.
 The HACB discourages the use of minor children as interpreters.